Innocence Checklist (Leonetti)

 Leonetti’s list identifies no less than 27 factors correlating with wrongful convictions.
 She groups these factors into clusters for easier review.

-When I can find time, I aim to craft a comparison chart that illustrates which of her identified factors leading to wrongly convicting the innocent fits closely with the Estimated Innocence Form.
+Refer to the comparison chart below that illustrates which of her identified factors leading to wrongly convicting the innocent fits closely with the Estimated Innocence Form.
 And which items she identifies is lacking in the EIF.
 Along with items in the EIF missing in her checklist.

 Her “innocence checklist” supports my aim to develop an empirically sound basis for more quickly identifying viable innocence claims.
 Unlike Professor Leonetti, I am already putting my list into action, with the downloadable EIF.